 When most people think of warmblood horses, they think of the beautiful breeds of horse often seen in the show-jumping and dressage arenas.
 While these are, often, warmbloods, the reality is that any non-draft, non hot-blood breed is technically a warmblood.
 This includes ponies and most light horses.

 Here are a few breeds of horses that are technically considered warmbloods, even though they are not commonly referred to as such.

 - Quarter Horse.
 This common stock horse breed is the preferred mount of many cowboys.
 Originally developed to be ranch horses by day and racehorses by night, today the American Quarter Horse excels in almost every discipline.

 - Paint Horse.
 When the quarter horse breed was being formed, it’s founding members excluded horses with high white markings.
 Not to be discouraged, those who preferred a more colorful ranch horse founded the American Paint Horse Breed.
 While their origins may slightly different, the Paint Horse is just as versatile as any Quarter Horse.

 - Azteca.
 The Azteca horse is typically a cross between a purebred Andalusian or Lusitano and an approved outcross breed, most commonly the Quarter Horse.
 Azteca horses are typically well mannered, easily trained and extremely athletic.

 - National Show Horse.
 This gorgeous gaited horse is a cross between the hot-blooded Arabian and the warmblooded American Standardbred.
 The resulting cross, a National Show Horse, excels in competition, much as it’s name suggests.

 - Hannoverian.
-The Hannoverian horse is one of the more common breeds to be thought of as a warmblood.
+The Hannoverian horse is one of the more common breeds to be thought of as a warmblood horse.
 This horse may have begun as a coach horse during the Holy Roman Empire but the dressage and show jumping arenas are where they excel today.

 Definition of a Light Horse